Sourcemap Explorer

 5. 5

-The extension does this step automatically on every bundle it finds, and shows the resulting version alongside the library entry on the Stack tab.
-For bulk / offline analysis, the script above is what you want.
+The extension does this step automatically on every bundle it finds, surfaces the resulting versions alongside the library entry on the Stack tab, and lets you click into any entry to see the originating `package.json`.
+For bulk / offline / scripted analysis, the Node.js script above is what you want; for everyday in-browser use, the extension is faster and lower-friction.

 Real-world example